cvxpy/cvxpy/doc/source/api_reference/cvxpy.rst

 :class:`~cvxpy.expressions.variable.Variable` and
 :class:`~cvxpy.expressions.constants.parameter.Parameter` classes; the
+**problem** section documents the :class:`~cvxpy.problems.problem.Problem` class and other related classes;
+the **transforms** section documents additional operations available for manipulating CVXPY objects;
-**problem** section documents the :class:`~cvxpy.problems.problem.Problem` class and other related classes; and the **reductions** section documents principled operations that convert problems from a particular form to another equivalent form.
+and the **reductions** section documents principled operations that convert problems from a particular form to another equivalent form.